 This connection, however, involves the three closely related, yet distinct, emotional attributes of empathy, sympathy, and compassion.
 Since navigating the chaos requires us to interact with people, it would be helpful if you understand how intentional you were in your use of each emotion.

-Empathy is defined as “the ability to understand and share the feelings of another” and is relatively new since it has been in circulation for the last 70 years or so.
+Empathy is defined as “the ability to understand and share the feelings of another."
 Common examples include empathizing with someone when they lose their job, experience the death of a loved one, or deal with the breakup of a romantic relationship.
 Do note, however, empathy can also involve happy occasions such as the announcement that a woman is pregnant, someone received a new job offer, or a couple got engaged.

 Sympathy, however, has a different implication and stems from Latin sympathia meaning "community of feeling, sympathy."
 Sympathy involves recognizing, respecting, and acknowledging the feelings of others, not feeling another person’s feelings as is the case with empathy.
 One of the most common examples of an expression of sympathy is a message towards a friend when one of their loved ones dies.
 We extend sympathy messages to those we love when we want to acknowledge their feelings or experience.

 Compassion is action based and involves feeling the pain of someone else (empathy), recognizing the pain (sympathy) and then taking the steps, no matter how small, to help alleviate the pain (compassion).
 The literal interpretation of the word means compassion is "a suffering with another.”
 Two examples of compassion are when you help someone arrange the funeral of a deceased loved one or when you bring food to a neighbor’s home when they are sick.